melt-umn/melt-website/content/silver/concepts/decorated-vs-undecorated.md

 }
 ```

 With this change, the children are only decorated once.
 This eliminates the problem, but introduces a restriction: all inherited attributes the function application might wish to give to its children, must be given by the operator instead.
-In most cases, this restriction is a non-issue.
+It is possible to avoid this restriction by using [partially decorated references](/silver/concepts/partial-decoration).